 WE CARE

-354 Richards Hall 617.373.7591 wecare@northeastern.edu https://studentlife.northeastern.edu/we-care/
+354 Richards Hall

+617.373.7591

+wecare@northeastern.edu

+https://studentlife.northeastern.edu/we-care/

 The We Care Office assists students who are experiencing unexpected challenges to maintain their academic progress.
-The staff works with students to coordinate among university offices, to offer appropriate referrals and to help develop viable options to support the students' continued success at the University.
+The staff works with students individually to help them understand and explore their options, which may involve explaining university policy, providing resources and referrals, and coordinating among university offices.
 We Care also provides guidance to faculty and staff in identifying Northeastern resources and policies to help students succeed.

-DISABILITY SERVICES
+DISABILITY ACCESSERVICES

-Disability Resource Center (DRC) 20 Dodge Hall 617.373.2675
+Disability Access Services (DAS) 20 Dodge Hall 617 373 2675